jelledebock/c-files-schakelprogramma/README.md

 # c-files-schakelprogramma
-My solutions of the courses C programming given at the Ugent programming course.
+My solutions of the course C programming given at the Ugent programming course.